Viliame Mata: Career

 Mata was born and raised in Nauluvatau, a small village in Nakelo, Tailevu and was selected by Ben Ryan to represent the Fiji sevens team to the 2014 Wellington Sevens as a replacement for Pio Tuwai.

-Mata is a former professional rugby footballer who went on to play for champion local 7's side, Davetalevu.
+Mata is a professional rugby footballer who played for champion local 7s side Davetalevu.
 He studied at Suva Grammar School before moving to Ratu Kadavulevu School.

 Mata made the final Fiji squad for the 2016 Summer Olympics where he won a gold medal for Fiji in rugby 7s.
 Has also represented the Flying Fijians at the 2019 and 2023 Rugby World Cup.

 In July 2016, Mata signed for Pro12 side, Edinburgh for two-years and he joined the side after helping Fiji win Gold at the Olympics but his visa-expired a year later as he was not capped internationally for Fiji and visas for player not capped by Kolpak countries were only for a year, he had to return to Fiji and get capped by the Fiji 15's team.
-He made his test debut against Australia on June 10 playing off the bench.
-He played 3 more tests for Fiji off the bench which allowed him to lodge a visa application to extend his visa to Scotland.
-He returned to Scotland in September 2017 and became a regular starter for the team.
+He made his test debut against Australia on 10 June, playing off the bench.
+He played three more tests for Fiji off the bench, which allowed him to lodge a visa application to extend his visa to Scotland.
+He returned to Edinburgh in September 2017 and became a regular starter for the team.

 In December 2017, he signed an extension to stay at Edinburgh Rugby until 2020.
-At the end of the 2018/19 Pro14 season, Mata was named the Guinness PRO14 the Players’ Player of the Season.
+At the end of the 2018-19 Pro14 season, Mata was named the Players’ Player of the Season.

-On 2 January 2024, Mata would move to England to sign for Bristol Bears in the Premiership Rugby competition from the 2024-25 season.
+In January 2024, Mata moved to England to sign for Bristol Bears in the Premiership Rugby competition for the 2024-25 season.